FREE SHIPPING on orders over $75 International: over $250

 • Farmers pile the tea leaves in a tea factory to a height of about 70cm, varying by a tea master.

 Depending on the degree of fermentation, pu-erh changes its color.
-When you drink raw pu-erh, you'll notice the liquid is lighter - in the yellow hues.
+When you drink raw pu-erh, you'll notice the liquid is lighter – in the yellow hues.
 If farmers age the tea, the liquid gets gradually darker each year.
-In contrast, ripe pu-erh can be dark red or even black as coffee.
+In contrast, ripe pu-erh can be dark red or even black like coffee.
 You can tell the wet piling degree by the color of the tea – the darker the liquid, the higher the damp piling degree.
 Furthermore, the piling process transforms the tea, making it much earthier, with a thicker mouthfeel.

-With the recent aged pu-erh tea craze, it's important to note that while aging can enhance the depth and complexity of Pu-erh tea, not all teas benefit equally from this process, and quality must be judged alongside aging.
+With the recent pu-erh tea craze, it's important to note that while aging can enhance the depth and complexity of Pu-erh tea, not all teas benefit equally from this process, and quality must be judged alongside aging.
 Undoubtedly, there are some longer-aged pu-erhs with mind-blowing taste.
 However, age alone shouldn't be your area of focus when buying this delicious fermented tea from China.

 Pu-Erh Tea Benefits